Henry Beaufoy Merlin: Gold rush photographs

 The new year initially seemed to be business as usual for the AAPC, with operators at work in Wagga Wagga and Gympie.
-But on 5 February he announced he was retiring from management of the New South Wales branch of the Company.
-He was replaced by Mr. Carlisle who continued to use photographic staff from the company.
+But on 5 February, he announced he was retiring from management of the New South Wales branch of the Company.
+He was replaced by Mr. Carlisle, who continued to use the photographic staff from the company.

 He then packed up his camera and equipment and headed off to the newly discovered goldfields at Hill End, Tambaroora and Gulgong near Bathurst, New South Wales.
-This arrangement does not mean Merlin left the company, in fact he continued to supply Carlisle with negatives of Hill End to print.
+This arrangement does not mean Merlin left the company; in fact, he continued to supply Carlisle with negatives of Hill End to print.

 Merlin's photographs of shops, hotels, theatres, mines and batteries were supplemented by more traditional portraits of the townsfolk taken in the AAPC studio set up in Tambaroora and the temporary one set up at Hill End.
 The earlier work of the AACP photographers, including Merlin, had focused on landscape views.
-While these sometimes-included people in the streets and outside their houses this feature became even more obvious in Merlin's goldfield photos.
+While these sometimes-included people in the streets and outside their houses, this feature became even more obvious in Merlin's goldfield photos.
 Here people seem to have been actively encouraged to pose in front of their cottage, mine or shop and, thus, most of these 1872 views include owners, families and managers posed in front of their buildings.